 The point we’re making is that it’s important to scope out the requirements that your business truly needs before you begin your search.

-WP Engine came out on top in the end for us but, having kicked the tires of all seven providers, we were pleasantly surprised at the overall quality of offerings on display.
+WP Engine came out on top in the end for us but, having kicked the tires of all eight providers, we were pleasantly surprised at the overall quality of offerings on display.

 Compared to the dark days of even five or six years ago, it really is remarkable how much better options for simply and affordably hosting a WordPress site have gotten.

 As we mentioned at the top of the article, managed WordPress hosting really is the way to go unless you’re bringing considerable server-level expertise to the table.
-All seven hosting providers surveyed performed admirably in their respective ways.
+All eight hosting providers surveyed performed admirably in their respective ways.

 We’re curious to hear your thoughts on the matter.
 Have you tried one of our providers and got useful information to share?
 Or is there another contender out there we should have included?
 Get in touch via the comments and let us know.